 What Happens with Bladder Cancers, Including TCC

-Left untreated, any of these types of bladder cancers can obstruct the flow of urine from the kidneys to the bladder or from the bladder to the outside of the body.
+Left untreated, any of these types of bladder cancers can obstruct urine flow from the kidneys to the bladder or from the bladder to the outside of the body.

 This obstruction causes difficulty in urination, and if it progresses to complete obstruction, a life-threatening blockage.

-All of these bladder cancer tumor types can also spread to the lymph nodes and other organs of the body, including the lungs and liver.
+All of these bladder cancer tumor types can also spread to the lymph nodes and other body organs, including the lungs and liver.